 The experiment was factorial and arranged in a Complete Randomized Block Design with two factors and four replications.
 The first factor was cassava varieties and the second factor was age of cassava harvest.
 The data were tested for their homogeneity and additivity using Bartlett and Tuckey Tests, then subjected for analysis of variance ( ANOVA) and further tested using Duncan 5%.

-Experiment stage
+Methods

 Cassava Flour Preparation

 Fresh cassava was peeled and washed thoroughly from dirt under running tap water.
-Then the cleaned cassava was thinly sliced crosswise using a Hobart slicer with a thickness of 1 mm and dried in an oven at 60 ℃ for 20 hours.
-Then the dried cassava slices were floured using a flour machine (FTCZ 300, Ramsia), sieved using a80 mesh siever.
-After that, the flour was cooled to room temperature, which was around 25 ℃, then packed in zip-lock plastic bag, stored in a tightly closed container until used for further analysis.
+Then the cleaned cassava were thinly sliced crosswise using a Hobart slicer with a thickness of 1 mm and dried in an oven at 60 ℃ for 20 hours.
+The dried cassava slices were floured using a flour machine (FTCZ 300, Ramsia), sieved using a80 mesh siever.
+After that, the flour was cooled to room temperature around 25 ℃, then packed in zip-lock plastic bag, stored in a tightly closed container until used for further analysis.

 Moisture Content Analysis